ELSA TOMKOWIAK &

-Curated by Marsha Plotnitsky, with texts by Plotnitsky and art writer Hubert Besacier.
+Texts by Marsha Plotnitsky, TMH Founding Artistic Director, and art writer Hubert Besacier.

 Elsa Tomkowiak (1981, FR) is acclaimed for her paintings and large-scale installations grounded in color and spatial experience—the artist’s and viewer’s.
 She is best known for her public commissions: an opera house (Nantes), two bridges (Quebec, CA), a glasshouse (Pougues-les-Eaux), festival participations, a permanent multi- painting installation for a hospital in Angers, a space-specific intervention at the Château-Musée de Tournon-sur-Rhône, and most recently, in 2020, at the Basilique Saint-Vincent de Metz.
 In 2019, she won the commission for a permanent park sculpture in Lyon and took part in the OpenART biennale in Sweden.
 Following her participation in Making Things Happen at TMH in 2017-18, Tomkowiak was selected for ARTZUID 2019 in Amsterdam.
 Tomkowiak lives and works in Douarnenez, FR.